athishhhh/Handwriting-Recognition-with-Deep-Convolutional-Neural-Network-ANN-Qualification-2023/README.md

-# MNIST Dataset with Deep Convolutional Neural Network (DCNN)
+# Handwriting Recognition with Deep Convolutional Neural Network (DCNN)

 1. What kind of architecture do you use and describe your reason(s) for choosing the architecture?